-Clabe and Leora Wilson, with six small children, moved from Stuart to Dexter for tenant farming.
+Clabe and Leora Wilson, with six small children, moved from Stuart to Dexter, Iowa, for tenant farming.
 Junior was born there in 1925.
 As the Great Depression set in and jobs disappeared, the family lived in several houses in and around Dexter.
 Another set of twins was born in 1929, but they were only a few weeks old when they succumbed to whooping cough–which all nine children caught.
 Wilsons lost another baby a couple of years later.

 Oldest sons Delbert and Donald joined the US Navy after high school.
 Clabe worked WPA and other jobs, including at the Dexter Canning Factory (as did daughter Doris).
 Delbert, Donald, Doris, and twins Dale and Darlene all graduated from Dexter High School.